Mitchell S. Ettinger

-Mitchell S. Ettinger is co-chair of Skadden’s Government Enforcement Litigation Group and a member of the criminal and civil litigation practice of the firm’s Washington, D.C. office.
-For more than 20 years, he has represented corporations and individuals in connection with federal and state grand jury investigations, complex civil litigation and matters before administrative agencies, including the Securities and Exchange Commission.
-As a former chief prosecutor for the United States Air Force in England and now a defense counsel, Mr. Ettinger has extensive trial experience in a wide variety of matters, and is a fellow in the American College of Trial Lawyers.
+Mitchell S. Ettinger leads Skadden’s Washington, D.C. office.
+He is a member of the firm’s Government Enforcement Litigation Group and the criminal and civil litigation practice.
+Mr. Ettinger served as co-chair of the D.C.
+Litigation Group from 2009-2014.
+For more than 25 years, he has represented corporations and individuals in connection with federal and state grand jury investigations, complex civil litigation and matters before administrative agencies, including the Securities and Exchange Commission.
+As a former chief prosecutor for the United States Air Force in England and now as defense counsel, Mr. Ettinger has extensive trial experience in a wide variety of matters, and is a fellow in the American College of Trial Lawyers.
 While a judge advocate, Mr. Ettinger was the chief prosecutor for eight Air Force bases located in England and was responsible for handling felony trials throughout the European circuit.
 In this capacity, he tried numerous jury trials, including a capital murder case.

 Mr. Ettinger has been involved in many high-profile matters, including representing Rosetta Stone in its trademark infringement suit against Google.
 The company’s suit claimed that Google’s AdWords advertising program and conduct infringed Rosetta Stone’s trademarks, resulting in consumer confusion and contributing to software counterfeiting problems.
 The case, which was settled in October 2012, was highlighted in the 2012 Financial Times “US Innovative Lawyers” report.
 He also successfully defended Robert A. Altman in a jury trial arising from criminal charges brought by the Manhattan District Attorney’s Office in connection with the Bank of Credit and Commerce International affair, and he served as an integral member of the defense team that represented President Clinton in connection with the sexual harassment lawsuit brought by Paula Jones.